forcepusher/LocalAgentRulesets/README.md

 3. Speaking language MUST match user's last message.

 Tool usage rules:
-1. You MUST carefully match tool usage schema.
+1. You MUST match tool usage schema, don't forget to include file path.
-2. You MUST prodive entire function text for file editing context.
+2. You MUST provide entire function text for file editing context.
 3. Do only one edit at a time, do not edit files in parallel.

 Follow this sequence for EVERY user's message: